IBM/dsce-sample-apps/smart-procurement-advisor/README.md

    - 3.3 Once instance is created, go to the insatance & click **Launch watsonx Assistant**
    - 3.4 Follow steps **Create New > provide Assistant name > Create assistant**
    - 3.5 In this repo, we have provided `dsce-procurement-action_revised.json` file which will be used in next step.
-   - 3.6 From left hand side panel, go to **Assistant settings > Download/Upload files > Upload > upload the dsce-procurement-action_revised.json> Upload and replace**
+   - 3.6 From left hand side panel, go to **Actions > Global settings > Switch to Upload/Download tab > from Files directory, Select `dsce-procurement-action_revised.json` > Upload and replace**
    - 3.7 Click on integrations tab and then click on “Build custom Extension“
    - 3.8 Name the first extension as Watson Discovery, upload the **watsonx-openapi.json** file for discovery and then click Next and then Finish.
    - 3.9 Click on Add for same extension and in authentication section select username password.
 In username type “apikey” and in password paste the key saved in Watson Discovery step.